 Choosing a Pond Fountain

-There are a few factors to consider when choosing a pond fountain.
+There are a few factors to consider when choosing a lake or pond fountain.
 The type of spray pattern and how much horsepower you need are the main considerations.
 These will be influenced by the shape and depth of your pond, as well as whether or not you are choosing a decorative or aerating fountain.

 Considerations When Choosing an Aerating Fountain